Community Forest Connection

 About the Guide

-Forest bathing walks are guided by Imuri Pacheco, finishing her training to become a certified forest therapy guide through the Association of Nature and Forest Therapy.
+Forest bathing walks are guided by Imuri Pacheco, a certified forest therapy guide through the Association of Nature and Forest Therapy.

 My approach is gentle, down-to-earth, and rooted in creating safe, welcoming spaces for people to slow down and reconnect with the natural world, themselves, and each other.
 Forest connection is a reminder that we are nature.